+Tabor Group first started as Tabor Lodge in 1989 by the Sisters of Mercy to provide treatment for people suffering with addiction to alcohol.
 The original building at Tabor Lodge was known as “Ballindeasig House” and dates back to 1790.
 The house and grounds belonged to the Hennessy Family.
-The last surviving member of the Hennessy family to live there was Miss Minnie Hennessy who died in 1937.
+The last surviving member of the Hennessy family to live at the house was Miss Minnie Hennessy who died in 1937.
 In her last will and testament, Minnie decided to leave Ballindeasig House and the surrounding 50 acres of farmland to the Bishop of Cork & Ross, Daniel Coholan.
-It was decided by the Bishop in 1938 to convert the house into a holiday house for the Sisters of Mercy Order.
+It was decided by the Bishop, in 1938, to convert the house into a holiday house for the Sisters of Mercy Order.
 It was known as St. Mary’s Convent, Ballindeasig.
 The Sisters of Mercy stayed there until 1989 when it was decided by the sisters to convert the building and surroundings into an Addiction Treatment Centre.
 The centre was named ‘Tabor Lodge’, the word ‘Tabor’ derived from the transfiguration of Christ at Mount Tabor.

 In 2016, Tabor Group won the award for Rehabilitation Clinic of the Year at the Irish Healthcare Centre Awards.
 This award recognises our innovative services and our success in reintegrating clients back into their community.

 In late 2018, Senator Frances Black launched “An Evaluation of Tabor Group” report at Trinity College Dublin.
 Tabor Group, in partnership with the HSE, commissioned an external evaluation by Trinity College Dublin to assess the effects of Tabor Group’s treatment programmes and also to offer independent examination of the efficacy of the programmes, as well as the ‘goodness of fit’ of the treatment model.